DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 - **Portability:** Containers can be run on any host that supports the container runtime, making them a great option for deploying applications across different environments (like development, staging, and production).
 - **Consistency:** Since each container contains all the dependencies required to run the application, you can be sure that the application will run consistently across different hosts.
-- **Scalability:** Containers can be easily scaled up or down to meet changing demand, since they are lightweight and don't require a lot of resources.
+- **Scalability:** Containers can be easily scaled up or down to meet changing demand since they are lightweight and don't require a lot of resources.
 - **Isolation:** Since each container runs in its own process space, containers provide a degree of isolation between different applications, reducing the risk of conflicts or security vulnerabilities.

 [@OsLevelVirtualization]

 ### OCI Containers

-The OCI is a collaborative project hosted by the Linux Foundation, with the goal of creating open standards for container formats and runtimes.
+The OCI is a collaborative project hosted by the Linux Foundation, to create open standards for container formats and runtime.
 The OCI was founded in 2015 by Docker and other industry leaders, in response to a growing need for interoperability and standardization in the container ecosystem.

 The OCI is focused on two main specifications: the Image Format Specification and the Runtime Specification.
 These specifications define how containers should be packaged, distributed, and run, and are designed to be vendor-neutral and interoperable.